haz145/haz145/README.md

 ## Hi there 👋

-I'm Sara and I'm currently studying for a masters in Software Engineering at Uminho. <br/>
+I'm Sara and I'm currently studying for a masters in Software Engineering at Uminho <br/>

 ## Projects